nathaneltitane/gutengrab/README.md

   Enter Book identifier(s): 1342 84
   ```

-* Or download all from your last search:
+* All books from your last search:

   ```
   Enter Book identifier(s): all